juhasev/sample-ninja-help/subpanel-settings-survey-questions.md

 > Questions that are missing translations are marked with the warning icon.

 ### Disqualifying and exclusive options (radio & checkbox)
-To see the choice option, click on the arrow-down indicator.
+To see the choice options, click on the arrow-down indicator.
 You can designate options as disqualifying factors for both radio and checkbox.
 In addition, you can specify exclusive options for the checkbox question type.

 ### Populating questions from URL parameters
-To see the choice option, click on the arrow-down indicator.
-Next, click on the gear icon to modify question settings.
+Click on the gear icon to modify question settings.
 Enter the URL parameter name.
-Let's say you want to populate GENDER data variable from the URL.
-Enter "g" or "gender" as the URL parameter name.
-Optionally, you may hide the question from the user.
+For example, if you want to populate the GENDER data variable from the URL, enter "g" or "gender" as the URL parameter name.
+You may also hide the question from the user by toggling **Hide question** on.

 To send a male respondent to your registration survey, the URL would take the following form: